-B.10.1 Additional housing inevitably increases the demands on services and facilities as well as on public utilities, including broadband, and highways.
+- B.10.1 Additional housing inevitably increases the demands on services and facilities as well as on public utilities, including broadband, and highways.
 It is essential that developers contribute financially or practically to the provision of these services to ensure that the new developments are sustainable.
 Both existing strategic priorities and the emerging Bedford Borough Plan 2030 set out parameters for the provision of this infrastructure.
-Developers will be required to contribute to Bedford Borough Council's Community Infrastructure Levy, which spreads the cost of funding the provision of local infrastructure such as educational and other social provision across a range of developers.

-B.10.2.
-We also expect developers to make financial contributions to some more communitybased assets.
-These are listed throughout the plan but they are drawn together below so that the aggregate contribution is clear.
+Developers will be required to contribute to Bedford Borough Council's Community Infrastructure Levy, which spreads the cost of funding the provision of local infrastructure such as educational and other social provision across a range of developers. - B.10.2 We also expect developers to make financial contributions to some more community-based assets.
+These are listed within the site specific policies to ensure that they are incorporated within future planning applications for the allocated sites.
+They contribute to the achievement of the following objective.